jchips/bee-social/README.md

 ## Changelog

+- 10-04-2023 10:22pm - (1.1.2) Sends user a email verification link if their email is not verified when they try to log in after changing their email.
+Added images to README.
 - 06-23-2023 6:55pm - (1.1.1) Fixed bug where profile wasn't updating for new users.
 - 06-07-2023 10:31pm - (1.1.0) Users can navigate to someone's profile by clicking a user's name on their post.
 - 06-02-2023 6:50pm - (1.0.0) Users can perform CRUD operations on posts and update their profile.